Amplifying Folk Harps

 While I enjoy playing acoustically most of all, I've discovered that amplifiers are really helpful in several situations - when playing indoors, especially where people will be talking (receptions, dinners, etc.); when playing for a large group of people; and when playing on stage.
 There are many different varieties of amplifiers, from the small portable battery-powered variety up to professional models.
 I mainly have been using the smaller variety with a built-in speaker, but often when I've played on stage with various ensembles we've rented or borrowed a larger system where the speakers are separate.

-If playing with a big band or an odd assortment of instruments (or when using any kind of transducer), you can also plug yourself into a "pre-amp", which gives you a bit more control over your sound.
-The pre-amp then plugs into the regular amp.
-If you're thinking of buying a small amplifier just for you and your harp, be sure to get one that is designed with acoustic instruments (such as mandolin, classical guitar) in mind.
-I've tried plugging my little harp into a regular small guitar amp (meant for electric guitars primarily) and it sounded flat and "pingy", with too much treble and lacking the proper resonance (it sounded more like a banjo than a harp!).
-Keyboard amps often work well, since they're designed to cover a bigger range of sound.
+If playing with a big band or an odd assortment of instruments (or when using any kind of transducer), you can also plug yourself into an EQ mixer, which gives you more direct personal control over your sound.
+The EQ mixer then plugs into the amp.
+For some types of microphones it might also be helpful to have a preamp.
+If you're thinking of buying a small amplifier just for you and your harp, see if you can find one that is designed with acoustic instruments (such as mandolin, classical guitar) in mind.
+Some of the small guitar amps that I've tried (meant for electric guitars primarily) made the harp sound flat and "pingy", with too much treble and lacking the proper resonance (it sounded more like a banjo than a harp!).
+For mid- to large size amps, Keyboard/Acoustic (KB/A) amps work well, since they're designed to cover a larger range of sound.
+If, however, you need the ease and flexibility of one of the little battery-powered amps (they do come in awfully handy at times), the classic Pignose amp does well in a pinch.
+Music stores specializing in harps and other acoustic instruments will sometimes have their own personal favourite battery-powered amp in stock.
+Some brands recommended by other harp players (that I haven't tried personally) include the "Mighty Mouse" mini amp, along with small guitar amps made by the likes of Gibson and Fender (companies who have been at this sort of thing for a long time, so they know what they're up to.)

 What I/we use

 The Peavey KB/A 100 keyboard/acoustic amplifier is the main amp I use with my trio.
 We started out with the 60 model, but we needed to move up to 3 separate plug-ins for the trio, and the boost in power was nice too.
 I discovered that the Peavey amp also makes a good monitor for those gigs where you want to be sure you can hear yourself during larger stage gigs, for instance when competing with drums, guitar, singers, cello, and crowd noise.
 (The monitors provided by the club often don't cut it, especially since they don't usually have harp players in mind).
 The Peavey KB/A is designed to cover a wide range of sound from bass to treble, so it works perfectly for the harp (I can also use it with my keyboard).
+(2009 Note: While Peavey.com doesn't appear to list this amp anywhere on its main site, you can still find it in music stores, or online via second-hand sources like craigslist and eBay.)
 It is, however, quite large and heavy (we put wheels on the 100 model), so not a good option for anyone for whom portability is the prime objective.
 Keep in mind that the little portable amps often do not do justice to the quality and range of harp strings, so be sure to try out several kind of amps before making a decision.
 However, if you're just looking to boost your sound enough to be heard over the fiddles and bodhrans at your local jam session, then you can get by with one of the little suitcase-style mini-amps, like a Pignose or Mini-Mouse.
-I've been playing around with the mid-sized "Hog" Pignose amps, since I like the fact that they are rechargeable (no cords or outlet needed!).
+I've been playing around with the mid- sized "Hog" Pignose amps, since I like the fact that they are rechargeable (no cords or outlet needed!).
 While not the ideal representation of true harp sound, the smaller re-chargeable amps are perfect for loud jam sessions, busking, festivals, and the like - anywhere where you want to add a bit more volume to your natural sound.
 Lately I've been using my Pignose 20 fairly regularly for solo harp gigs at garden parties, receptions, etc., just to give it that boost so it can be heard over the crowd.
+One helpful thing to remember when using mini-amps, is that the sound won't carry all that well if you set the amp on the ground; they tend to work much better placed on a stool or chair.

 Top / Mics / Amps / TechTalk / Main / FAQ